Beyond the Pavement: Learning the Cumulative Power of Everyday Green Spaces

 The event was a success.
 A wide range of partners attended.
 54 delegates from 18 organisations including community groups and variety of local authority teams, from engineering to those specialising in behaviour change.
 87% felt that their knowledge of designing with children and young people improved as a result of attending.

-Overall, Jenny Capon’s illustration sums it up well.
+Overall, Jenny Capon’s illustration, featured above, sums it up well.
 Designing with Children and Young people is complex and multi-faceted, just like the built environment itself, but we have a shared responsibility as planners and designers, and we need to work together to achieve transformative change.

 *getting around with for example, a wheelchair, buggy or scooter.